-Caregiving may take a toll on the caregiver in a variety of ways: behavioral, in the form of alcohol or substance use4; psychologic, in the form of depression or other mental health problems5; and physical, in the form of chronic health conditions and impaired immune response.6 About three-fifths of caregivers report fair or poor health, compared with one-third of noncaregivers, and caregivers have approximately twice as many chronic conditions, such as heart disease, cancer, arthritis, and diabetes, compared with noncaregivers.^{2,7} Caregiving also exacts a financial toll, as employees who are caregivers cost their employers \$13.4 billion more per year in health care expenditures.8 In addition, absenteeism, workday interruptions, and shifts from full-time to part-time work by caregivers cost businesses between \$17.1 and \$33.6 billion per year.9 cial relationships that pose a potential conflict of interest with this article.
-Dr. Russoniello reported advisory committee membership and ownership interest in Biocom Technologies.
+Caregiving may take a toll on the caregiver in a variety of ways: behavioral, in the form of alcohol or substance use; psychologic, in the form of depression or other mental health problems; and physical, in the form of chronic health conditions and impaired immune response.
+About three-fifths of caregivers report fair or poor health, compared with one-third of noncaregivers, and caregivers have approximately twice as many chronic conditions, such as heart disease, cancer, arthritis, and diabetes, compared with noncaregivers.
+Caregiving also exacts a financial toll, as employees who are caregivers cost their employers \$13.4 billion more per year in health care expenditures.8 In addition, absenteeism, workday interruptions, and shifts from full-time to part-time work by caregivers cost businesses between \$17.1 and \$33.6 billion per year.

-The cost of caregiving is higher for women, who exhibit higher levels of anxiety and depression and lower levels of subjective well-being, life satisfaction, and physical health.^{10,11} The stress of caregiving has also been identified as a risk factor for morbidity among older (66 to 96 years old) caregivers, who have a 63% greater mortality than noncaregivers of the same age.12
+The cost of caregiving is higher for women, who exhibit higher levels of anxiety and depression and lower levels of subjective well-being, life satisfaction, and physical health.
+The stress of caregiving has also been identified as a risk factor for morbidity among older (66 to 96 years old) caregivers, who have a 63% greater mortality than noncaregivers of the same age.